yeonsh/ADCookieIsolatedWebView/README.md

 ### Implementation

 Web cookies in the Mac OSX are stored in the common cookie jar.
-That is your app are sharing cookies with others which could be a big issue for hybird app.
+That is your app are sharing cookies with others which could be a big issue for hybrid app.
 Thanks to SASMITO ADIBOWO and @jjconti, their excellent work archieve the Request-level cookie isolation.
 See:

 * https://github.com/jjconti/swift-webview-isolated (swift-webview-isolated)